-That's where Laura Dolson, the About.com Guide to Low Carb Diets, comes in.
+That's where Laura Dolson, the Expert at About Low Carb Diets, comes in.
 Laura has compiled several lists of low-carb recipes that are perfect for Lent, including fish and seafood recipes, egg and tofu recipes, vegetable recipes, and more.
-You can find all of Laura's recipes, as well as recipes from other About.com food guides, in Lenten Recipes: Meatless Recipes for Lent and Throughout the Year.
+You can find all of Laura's recipes, as well as recipes from other About.com Food Experts, in Lenten Recipes: Meatless Recipes for Lent and Throughout the Year.

 More on Lenten Fasting and Abstinence:

 - Lent Recipes: German Food

 - Lent Recipes: Whole Foods Recipes for Lent